Guide to Transparent 3D Printing

 Clear coating alone helps to conceal layer lines and protect parts from UV exposure, which can cause yellowing and unintended post-curing.
 If you’re looking for a smooth, glass-like surface finish, perform the manual sanding and polishing technique prior to coating; the more sanding that comes before clear coating, the better the clarity.
 This additional step is great for post-processing prototypes that look like fully transparent plastic, e.g., packaging, bottles, and microfluidics.

-Instructions: There are several options for clear coating, from inexpensive sprays to products that require a dedicated room and tools.
+Instructions: There are several options for clear coating 3D prints, from inexpensive sprays to products that require a dedicated room and tools.

-- Automotive sprays: Products like Lesonal Universal Clear, a high-solids acrylic urethane clearcoat, offer very high gloss and are designed for air-dry and baking conditions, but require a spray gun and dedicated space for spraying.
-Lesonal Universal Clear and similar sprays require a base coat.
+- Automotive sprays: High-solids acrylic urethane clearcoats offer very high gloss and are designed for air-dry and baking conditions, but require a spray gun and dedicated space for spraying, as well as a base coat.

 For spray coating, start with a clean, dry part already washed in isopropyl alcohol (IPA).
 Do not post-cure the part ahead of spraying, as this can cause yellowing.
 Let the part air dry.
 Once it’s completely dry, apply two to three spray coats in a dust-free environment.